Scroll to the main content

 Schattendorf

-Along a 7km long walk in and around Schattendorf you can visit the archaeological sites.
+Along a 7km long hike in and around Schattendorf, the archaeological sites can be visited.

 today